Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 “Lukoil is going to have to sell,” he said.
 “I can’t never see them coming back from this.”

-This felt different to him than the 1989 Exxon Valdez oil spill or the 2010 BP Deepwater Horizon oil spill.
+This feels different from the 1989 Exxon Valdez oil spill or the 2010 BP Deepwater Horizon oil spill, Tusinac said.
 Those led to outrage and protests, too.
-But at least they were accidents, Tusinac said.
+But at least they were accidents, he said.

-What Russia was doing now was different.
+What Russia is doing now is different.

 “The only way out for Lukoil right now,” he said, “is to replace the signs as soon as they can.”